maybebyte/anthesis/markdown-as-man-pages.md

 `manmd()`](https://amissing.link/src/dotfiles/file/.config/ksh/functions.html)
 to save a few keystrokes.

-You can pipe to something other than `mandoc` if it's your preference--I use `mandoc` because it's included with OpenBSD.
+Output can be piped to something other than `mandoc` if preferred--I use `mandoc` because it's included with OpenBSD.

 ## Other options for reading Markdown

-It's worth perusing the respective man pages for options that interest you.
-Looking at `mandoc`, you could, for instance, render `lowdown -T man` output as a PDF and pipe that into your favorite PDF reader (I like [`zathura`](https://pwmt.org/projects/zathura/)):
+It's worth perusing the respective man pages for interesting options.
+Looking at `mandoc`, it's possible to render `lowdown -T man` output as a PDF and pipe that into a PDF reader (I like [`zathura`](https://pwmt.org/projects/zathura/)):

     $ lowdown -T man [Markdown file] | mandoc -T pdf | zathura -